IMPLEMENTATION | April 22, 2020

 - Identify a specific target for improvement

-- Determine how improvement will be measured
+- Determine how to measure improvement

 The aim statement may include an overarching, long-term goal as well as a more specific SMART aim.
 A SMART goal should be specific, measurable, actionable, relevant and time bound.